Ask any seasoned presenter and she’ll admit a simple truth. People don’t remember many details from a keynote, if at all.

 There are plenty of ways to define what a breakout session might be.
 Generally speaking, you could say it is a group discussion or activity that revolves around a specific aspect or focuses on one subtopic of the conference’s main theme.

 Thus, it is likely to be held in a smaller room or separate space and should feel less anonymous for attendees than a keynote at the main stage with another 5,000 members of the audience.
 Being told from the stage that “you are all amazing and unique heroes” doesn’t feel so amazing, unique, or heroic.

 Spending time in a smaller group at a breakout session could be the answer.

 A sense of familiarity with like-minded peers could be the outcome.
 With it, comes a feeling that your time as an attendee was well-spent on a personal topic you share with other professionals (who are, a bit like you, amazing and unique.)

-One example of how you can go an extra mile with the concept of mini-tribe is to create a quiet session.
+One example of how you can go the extra mile with the concept of a mini-tribe is to create a quiet session.
 By that, again, we don’t mean “everybody shuts up for two hours” (although let’s admit the zen effect of zero b2b noise can be healing at times.)

 5. The Bar: Nourish

 The push for healthier food and beverages at events seems to escalate from a trend to a tidal wave.
 Delegates and speakers won’t settle for less than high-quality organic kale when they’re away from home.